How Do You Incorporate an Interview into a Dissertation? | Tips

 You have performed qualitative research for your dissertation by conducting interviews that you now want to include: how do you do that?
 Chances are that this was never explained to you and you don’t know what is expected.
-That’s why in this article we describe how interviews can be included in for instance the conclusion section of your dissertation and how they can be referenced.
+That’s why in this article we describe how interviews can be included in, for instance, the discussion section of your dissertation and how they can be referenced.

 Including interviews in your dissertation

-To present interviews in a dissertation, you first need to transcribe them.
+To present interviews in a dissertation, you first need to transcribe your interviews.
+You can use transcription software for this.
 You can then add the written interviews to the appendix.
 If you have many or long interviews that make the appendix extremely large, the appendix (after consultation with the supervisor) can be submitted as a separate document.
 What matters is that you can demonstrate that the interviews have actually taken place.

 Referring to interviews

 According to interviewee X (Appendix 1), the …

 It became clear from an interview with Y that … (Appendix 1).